d33pfr13d/StreamerCommandCenter/README.md

 - Twitch Chat Replication Bot for co-streams
 - Launch videoclip in java window with vlc engine
 - Trigger video clips in co-stream via chat
+- !so <name> Command to display logo of another Streamer

 MORE TO COME